udegarami/llmapi/README.md

 openai: OpenAI's API client to interact with their GPT model.
 python-dotenv: To load environment variables for API keys.

+### OS Version
+The project was tested on a Virtualbox VM running Ubuntu 24.04 LTS, it should also work on Windows and MacOS with minor changes.

 ### Python Version

 This project requires Python version 3.11.11.